turingschool/lesson_plans/ruby_03-professional_rails_applications/revisiting_active_record_relationships.markdown

 1. Create a Photo (with just a URL) which can attach to either a user or an item (polymorphic)
 2. Implement a one-to-one with a Login class and a Customer class
-3. Implement a many-to-many with has_many :through
+3. Implement a many-to-many with has_many :through using items and categories

 #### Instructor Solutions Cheatsheet
 1. `rails g scaffold photograph url:string photographable:references{polymorphic}`